 The choice to be more productive and time-efficient is always the right choice – but how do you make it a reality?
-Here are the 22 best books on productivity, with tips, tricks, hacks, and advice that will help you streamline your work routine, have more free time, minimize time wasters, and reach your goals.
+Here are the best and most popular books on productivity, with tips, tricks, hacks, and advice that will help you streamline your work routine, have more free time, minimize time wasters, and reach your goals.

 Quote: ”Business is no different from laziness when it doesn’t lead you to accomplish anything.”